Thessaloniki–Skopje railway: Future

 In December 2020, it was reported that the long-awaited upgrades to the line were moving forward.
 The Installation of a modern signalling system, as well as ETCS-level 1, in the section between Thessaloniki and Eidomeni, 70.5 km and the replacement of 37 track changes, In fact, this project includes the modernization of TX1, which is the largest railway junction in the country and thus considered extremely critical to improving the connectivity between Greece and Northern Macedonia.
-The project, which was announced, is worth €45.75 million (excluding VAT), with a date of submission of bids of 11 February and completion in 72 months from the signing of contracts.
-If the schedule is met and when the project is completed, then the way is open for the resumption of international passenger routes with the Western Balkans and Central Europe.
+The project is worth €45.75 million (excluding VAT), with bids originally to be submitted by February 2021, with a construction time of 6 years envisaged.
+Once this project is completed, the way is open for the resumption of international passenger routes with the Western Balkans and Central Europe.